mattscripted/til/learn-in-public.md

 - We help ourselves in the future
 - We reinforce our learnings by teaching others
 - We build our skills and our network
-- We become the expert
+- We become the experts